-Field Definition Observer Record your observer program identification code.
-Code: Vessel Code: Record the vessel code (Appendix 3).
+Field Definition Observer Code: Record your observer program identification code.
+Vessel Code: Record the vessel code (Appendix 3).
 If your vessel is not on this list, call the SOP immediately.
 Trip ID Enter the trip identification number assigned by the SOP.
-Net type Check the type of net: midwater or bottom Net # Record information on each uniquely configured net on board.
-If there is only one net, enter '1'.
+Net type Check the type of net: midwater (pelagic) or bottom (demersal) Net # Record information on each uniquely configured net on board.
+If there is only one net, enter '1' and only complete one form.
 Configuration Check the type of trawl configuration: Otter trawl, beam trawl (Figure 6-2) or other.
 If other, draw diagram in comments section.
 Net deployment position Check the position where the net is deployed from: stern, port side or starboard side.
+If the vessel is setting from both sides, check both 'Port' & 'Stbd'.
 Net manufacturer / design name Ask the captain for the name of the net manufacturer and model or design name.
+If vessel makes its own nets, write "vessel" and if unknown, write in "unknown".